LOREN FRYXELL

 XU

 Abstract.
 An individual has preferences over experiences.
 I present axioms which are necessary and sufficient for the existence of an experienced utility (XU) representation in which the utility of an experience is equal to the integral of instantaneous utility over time.
 I propose a normative principle which states that what is best for society is what an ethical observer would most prefer if they were to live every life once.
 I call this the LELO principle.
-An ethical observer who respects LELO acts as if they seek to maximize the total XU across individuals.
+An ethical observer who respects LELO acts as if they are maximizing the total XU across individuals.
 That is, LELO implies utilitarianism with respect to some utility representation and that representation is XU.

 Paper